uberbrady/CREST-fs/README.txt

 Do I need a webdav server to use this crest thing?

-	No. The only special thing you'll need is some additional headers (Which need to appear on all HTTP 200 responses, as well as redirects, and 404's, but not on 304's).
+	No. Well...no.
+The server protocol is really just HTTP, except for a special set of headers that are always set on every response.
+I deliberately did not use WebDAV.
+I think the only special thing you'll need is some additional headers (Which need to appear on all HTTP 200 responses, as well as redirects, and 404's, but not on 304's).
 Any webserver that does directory listings/index pages in a particular way should work.
 That particular way is: it should list relative links, and the href="" attribute should match the name for the link.
 Those 'entries' are considered 'rest resources' that can be listed.
 E.g.:
 	<a href='resource1'>resource1</a> ...
 	<a href='res2'>res2</a> ...